Rich & Creamy Classic Vegan Cheesecake (EASY! No Tofu, No Cashews!)

 And you don’t need to soak any cashews beforehand nor prep any tofu.
 This vegan cheesecake is made entirely without cashews, tofu, nor coconut cream, and the result is ultra velvety, creamy, and lush.

 Like my vegan chocolate cheesecake and vegan pecan pie cheesecake, this is a classic dessert that you can serve to all eaters, and they’ll just LOVE it.
-It’s also the base recipe for my vegan Oreo cheesecake and my vegan cookie dough cheesecake!

 That’s right.
 No soaking cashews, no using coconut cream nor coconut milk (if you don’t want to!), and no tofu.
 If you want a crowd pleasing vegan dessert that’s fit for all eaters, then this baked vegan cheesecake is it.